Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 ### Wireframe

-The wireframes have not been created but by copying an already existing project and modifying it as needed.
+The wireframes have not been created from zero but copied by an already existing project and modified where needed.

 - #### Wireframe